stillmattwest/node_sql_lessons/npm_and_express.md

 ## NPM and NPM Init

 In a previous lesson we learned how to create a (very) basic web server using nothing but Node.
-Today we're going to bring in a couple of Node _modules_, which you'll remember are basically JavaScript libraries that add functionality to our application.
+Now, we're going to bring in a couple of Node _modules_, which you'll remember are basically JavaScript libraries that add functionality to our application.

 The most popular module for adding web server functionality to Node apps is **Express.js**.
 We're going to bring that in but before we can do that we need to learn a bit about the **Node Package Manager** or NPM.